swantje-toennis/swantje-toennis.github.io/_pages/talks.md

 	* Poster: *Clefts as Cues for Prosody in Written Texts*
 	Summer School "Intonation and Word Order", Graz
 * 2016
-	* Talk: *Experimental Investigations on Exhaustivity in German it-clefts and Hungarian Pre- verbal Focus*
+	* Talk: *Experimental Investigations on Exhaustivity in German it-clefts and Hungarian Preverbal Focus*
 Hungarian Academy of Sciences, Budapest, Hungary. (joint work with Joseph P. De Veaugh-Geiss, Edgar Onea and Malte Zimmermann)